 My massage was, in one word, “superb.”
 I discussed the tension I’d been carrying with my therapist and she paid extra special attention to that area and even used CBD infused oil from Chikibuttah to assist with the pain and healing.

 Though a massage at The W may cost you a little more than your average massage studio or spa, the quality of the service and atmosphere is definitely above par.
 The spa experience ended with a glass of bubbles while I utilized all the product provided so clients leave looking just as good as when they arrived (or maybe even better).
+It also tempted me to look into different CBD products so I may research into them with the likes of cannabidiol websites similar to that of justcbdstore.com/ or others you can find on the internet.

 Following my spa treatment, I hit the WET Deck where a Sound Wave Sunday pool party was happening.